Bachelor of Science in History, Technology, and Society

 There are two IP tracks: the English Language Option and the Foreign Language Option.
 HTS supports both options, which the Institute deems to be equal in difficulty and value.
 Both tracks require a total of twenty-six weeks in residence in a specific foreign country or region.
 These weeks must be accumulated in one or two trips abroad; any combination of coursework, research, internship, or work may apply to this twenty-six week total, given the approval of the HTS undergraduate coordinator.
 Both IP tracks require a minimum of twelve credit hours in one foreign language and demonstration of proficiency in that language.
 Both require participants to take a cluster of courses from a menu of IP-designated electives; both require completion of a capstone course, which will be offered through HTS.

 For more complete information, see the official Institute IP website through Georgia Tech's Office of International Education.

 The HTS Research Option allows students to incorporate additional research, writing, and presentation experiences into the major program of study.
 Students interested in going on to graduate or professional school are encouraged to consider the research option, which allows a student to complete a significant scholarly work for presentation at a professional conference and/or publication.

-In addition to the courses required of all HTS majors, including eight credit hours of research seminars and the three-credit HTS research methods course, students enrolled in the Research Plan will also complete six hours of supervised individual undergraduate research and two 1-hour writing courses: LCC 4701 Undergraduate Research Proposal Writing (typically taken during the first or second semester of research) and LCC 4702 Undergraduate Research Thesis Writing (taken during the term in which the thesis is written).
+In addition to the courses required of all HTS majors, including eight credit hours of research seminars and the three-credit HTS research methods course, students enrolled in the Research Plan will also complete six hours of supervised individual undergraduate research and two 1-hour writing courses: LMC 4701 Undergraduate Research Proposal Writing (typically taken during the first or second semester of research) and LMC 4702 Undergraduate Research Thesis Writing (taken during the term in which the thesis is written).